Kyrgyzstan bans rallies, imposes curfew to end turmoil

-MOSCOW (AP) — Authorities in Kyrgyzstan on Saturday banned rallies and imposed a curfew in the Central Asian nation’s capital, seeking to end a week of turmoil sparked by a disputed parliamentary election.
+MOSCOW (AP) — Authorities in Kyrgyzstan on Saturday arrested a former president, banned rallies and imposed a curfew in the Central Asian nation’s capital, seeking to end a week of turmoil sparked by a disputed parliamentary election.

 The declaration of the 9 a.m. to 5 p.m. curfew in Bishkek followed President Sooronbai Jeenbekov’s decree on Friday announcing a state of emergency in the city until Oct.
 21. He also ordered the military to deploy troops to the capital to enforce the measure.